Prompt engineering in .NET

 • Assistant messages show example or historical completions, and must contain a response to the preceding user message.
 Assistant messages aren't required, but if you include one it must be paired with a user message to form an example.

-Use instructions to tell the model what to do
+Use instructions to improve the completion

 An instruction is text that tells the model how to respond.
 An instruction can be a directive or an imperative: